turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 ## What's Next ...
 When I first introduced the Fungible Token Core Standard (NEP-141), I mentioned that was only a piece of the puzzle.
 Account registration and metadata are required for the full solution.
-The community has been busy working on the new [Account Registration Standard][19] and we have entered finalization step.
+The community has been busy working on the new [Account Registration Standard][19] and we have entered the finalization phase.
 In the next tutorial, I will present to you the new Account Registration Standard API.

 [1]: https://github.com/oysterpack/oysterpack-near-stake-token
 [2]: https://github.com/near/core-contracts/tree/master/staking-pool